How safe are full face masks?

 Ocean Reef’s masks are designed so that users breathe in fresh air, and eliminate spent air containing high CO2 content, safely and comfortably.

 With reference to 'knock-off’ versions, we believe that those which have been produced without understanding of, or non-adherence to, the same safety designs as Ocean Reef’s, may be a cause of reported discomfort to users.

 In addition, some of those products could be dangerous because of those design flaws, primarily related to inadequately eliminating carbon dioxide build up."

 Snorkeling Myths vs Facts in Hawaii

-Snorkeling, swimming, and anything involving the ocean always includes an element of risk.
-Hawaii has high surf and strong riptides that are hazardous even for experienced swimmers.
-You need to be aware of your limits and respect the ocean at all times.
+Snorkeling, swimming, and any activity involving the ocean carries inherent risks.
+This is particularly true in Hawaii, where high surf and strong riptides can be dangerous even for experienced swimmers.
+It is important to be aware of your limits and to respect the ocean at all times.

-Here we address some of the common myths surrounding full face snorkel mask, and snorkeling in general.
-Note: All the information below has been referenced from HIOceanSaftey.com on advice from State of Hawaii Department of Health.
+In this article, we will address some common myths about full face snorkel masks and snorkeling in general, using information from HIOceanSafety.com and the State of Hawaii Department of Health as references.

 The Myth: Using a traditional snorkel and mask is safer than using a full-face snorkel mask